Michiel de Ruyter: War against France

 The battle largely consisted of a fierce fight between the two vans, as the Spanish centre remained at long range from its French counterpart, with some ships in the rear squadrons also engaging each other.
 The inactivity of the Spanish centre enabled the leading ships of Duquesne's centre to attack on de Ruyter's outnumbered van squadron although the Dutch withstood these attacks, and de Ruyter attacked Duquesne's ship with the intention of boarding it, but was prevented when two French ships went to their admiral's assistance.
 At the end of the battle, De Ruyter was able to extract his squadron by his own seamanship and the assistance of the Dutch rear squadron.

 Death

 During the course of the Dutch van squadron's disengagement from fighting, De Ruyter was fatally wounded when a cannonball struck him in the leg, and he died a week later at Syracuse.
+His entrails were separated from his body and buried in Syracuse, Sicily.
 It is recorded that his French opponents honoured him by firing salutes as the ship carrying his embalmed body to the Netherlands passed the French fleet.
 On 18 March 1677, de Ruyter was given an elaborate state funeral.
 On that occasion, the Amsterdam professor Petrus Francius recited a Latin farewell poem of nearly a thousand hexameters.
 His body was buried in the Nieuwe Kerk in Amsterdam.
-The funeral monument completed in 1681, designed and created by the Flemish sculptor Rombout Verhulst, is on display in the Nieuwe Kerk.
+The funeral monument completed in 1681, designed and created by the Flemish sculptor Rombout Verhulst.
 He was succeeded as supreme commander by Cornelis Tromp in 1679.